City Survivability Rankings for Caribbean / Latin Restaurant

 Summary

 According to StreetSpring's 2026 nationwide analysis, San Antonio ranks as the #1 city for opening a Caribbean / Latin Restaurant in the United States, with an average 87% chance of surviving more than 2 years.
 Following close behind are Portland with 87%, and St Louis with 87%.
-Across 24 metros, Caribbean / Latin Restaurants average 84.7% survivability — with 24 cities offering conditions conducive to long-term success in this category.
-However, the specific location is very important — there are excellent locations even in neighborhoods that might not appear to be a great fit at the city level.
+StreetSpring's 24-city analysis places the national average for Caribbean / Latin Restaurants at 84.7%, a baseline that San Antonio comfortably exceeds.
+These averages mask significant neighborhood-by-neighborhood variation; a lower-ranked city can still contain high-potential storefronts.
 Pair these survivability scores with StreetSpring's live tool to get a real-time view before making a final decision.

 Survivability ranges reflect best and worst storefront conditions within each city.
 See our full methodology →